mozilla/glean.js/README.md

 ### [The Glean Book](https://mozilla.github.io/glean/)

-If you are using Glean.js in your project, this is the pace to go.
+If you are using Glean.js in your project, this is the place to go.
 It contains user guides on getting started and other topics, as well as reference to Glean APIs.

 ### [Glean.js developer documentation](https://github.com/mozilla/glean.js/tree/main/docs)